mingtsou/geog371/lectures/lec03/readme.md

 Adding an image is just as easy as adding a hyperlink, although a bit different.
 An image is not stored on your webpage, but it sits on your server, just like your other files.
 When you display an image in an html file, you are linking to the image.
 The HTML tells the browser to locate and display it.
 Therefore, we will follow a multiple step process.

 - Create a sub-folder named `img` in your web directory.
-Download and save this image to the img folder (named **sdsu.jpg**.
+Download and save this image (https://github.com/mingtsou/geog583/blob/master/lectures/lec03/img/SDSU.jpg)  to the `img` folder (named **SDSU.jpg**.
 In this folder, you'll store all subsequent images you want to use in your page.

 - Use the `img` tag to link to that image in your `index.html`